kitajchuk/popsiclepropaganda/README.md

 ## Frontend

+- `yarn cra:start`
 - `yarn electron:dev`

-The frontend is currently a [create-react-app](https://create-react-app.dev) frontend loaded via [electron](https://github.com/electron/electron) so this can be desktop software.
+The frontend is currently a [create-react-app](https://create-react-app.dev) frontend.
+It can be loaded via [electron](https://github.com/electron/electron) so this can be desktop software.
 Currently it is not a very robust electron implementation, however many good concepts can be lifted from [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) to make it better.
 The goal is to have minimal boilerplate overhead which is why we're not using a boilerplate like electron-react-boilerplate wholesale.

 ## NFTs